certbot/certbot/How-to-Contribute.md

-I believe this project is extremely important for the future of the Internet, and together, we can make it a success.
+This project is extremely important for the future of the Internet, and together, we can make it a success.
 There is a ton of work to be done, so I thought I would compile a list of known issues or things I would like to see implemented.
 If you would like to work on any of these sub-projects, I might suggest making an issue regarding it before you start the work.
 That way, everyone interested in the topic can convene and work together towards a solution in a group branch.
 This list is by no means exhaustive.
 These ideas have just been floating around in my head for awhile, if you have ideas of your own, feel free to implement them.
 All support is greatly appreciated!

 Obligatory mailing list plug - Client software development can be discussed on this [mailing list] (https://groups.google.com/a/letsencrypt.org/forum/#!forum/client-dev)